grimmlab/BookChapter-RNA-Seq-Analyses/READMe.md

    ```

    *Description:*

    `bedtools` is the binary

    `intersect` allows one to screen for overlaps between two sets of genomic features

-   `-S`  is require for different strandedness.
+   `-S`  is require for different strandedness

    `-c`  is for each entry in genomic features A, report the number of hits in genomic features B while restricting to `-f` (-f is  for minimum overlap required as a fraction of A. Default is 1E-9 (i.e. 1bp))

    `-a`  is gff annotation file where each genomic features in A is compared to genomic features B in search of overlaps

    `-b` is the input bam file with its path

    *Output:*
    Output will be generated in **analysis/quantification/bedtools-count** folder for each file.
 In the end all the  bedtools generated output files are merged to created final file **Read_per_features_combined.csv** in same folder which will be the input for differential expression analysis.

    *Note!
 For more details about bedtools read section XXX in the book and for parameters check [bedtools](https://bedtools.readthedocs.io/en/latest/)*